eko5z/XC5_GSI_Fixes/README.md

   feature, and ambient display.
 Perhaps this can be replaced by an overlay adapted for the XCover 5.
-- [TODO: make this optional, as this is not a fix or tweak per se] Makes the XCover key turn on/off the flashlight after one second of being down and then being released.
-A bit janky, but shouldn't hog resources.
+- [TODO: make this optional, as this is not a fix or tweak per se] Makes the XCover key turn on/off the flashlight.

 With these fixes the XCover 5 should be perfectly usable on custom GSIs (tested by me on the Google AOSP Android 14 GSI).